University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 ```

 ## 2.2 Create directory structure
-Let's create a new directory for today's practical and create subdirectories that reflect the main steps in our analysis.
+Let's create a new directory for today's practical and create sub-directories that reflect the main steps in our analysis.
 This will help us stay organised.

 ```bash
 mkdir --parents ~/Practical_species_classification/{kraken,fastani,reads,reference,db,assembly}